takanory/slides/20200724europython/PITCHME.md

   * Let's go 🍺

 Note:
-* But...many things ar going to change with COVID-19
+* But...many things are going to change with COVID-19
 * Several countries switched to online event
-  * However, I wonder what the difference would be if we held online events in defferent countires
+  * However, I wonder what the difference would be if we held online events in different countries
-  * Online is easy to attend from a foreign country like me, but online makes me feel less like I attendded EuroPython
+  * Online is easy to attend from a foreign country like me, but online makes me feel less like I attended EuroPython
 * I'd like to meet the local participants offline
   * And let's go have a beer together